open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### Incendiary Cloud

-> *8th-­‐‑level conjuration*
+> *8th-­level conjuration*
 >
 > **Casting Time:** 1 action **Range:** 150 feet **Components:** V, S
 >
 > **Duration:** Concentration, up to 1 minute

-A swirling cloud of smoke shot through with white-­‐‑ hot embers appears in a 20-­‐‑foot-­‐‑radius sphere centered on a point within range.
+A swirling cloud of smoke shot through with white-­ hot embers appears in a 20-­foot-­radius sphere centered on a point within range.
 The cloud spreads around corners and is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.